notnullgames/pakemon-icon-server/README.md

 # dynamic icons

-This is a node-based server that returns a PNG image with correct scaling, roation, and colorization based on these URL params:
+This is a node-based server that returns a PNG image that will scale, rotate, and colorize image, based on these URL params:

 ```
 dir     direction